Franciane Bayer

 Franciane Abade Bayer Muller (born 9 October 1987) is a Brazilian politician serving as a member of the Chamber of Deputies since 2023.
 From 2019 to 2022, she was a member of the Legislative Assembly of Rio Grande do Sul.
 She is the sister of Liziane Bayer.

+Currently she is serving her first term as a federal deputy for Rio Grande do Sul.